msalemor/llm-use-cases/cost-savings.md

 ### 3.1 Model Selection

-- Different models offer different features, performance and cost.
+- Different models offer different features, performance, and cost.
-- For example, consider the the price and features of GPT 4 vs GPT 3.5 turbo.
-Could you do the meet your requirements by using GPT 3.5?
+- For example, consider the price and features of GPT 4 vs GPT 3.5 turbo.
+  - Could you meet your requirements by using GPT 3.5?

 ### 3.2 Prompt Engineering

 - Carefully design your prompts to be concise and relevant.
 Remove unnecessary words or phrases to reduce token usage.
 - GPT models are foundational models, as such they can solve many problems.
-- You could break the problem into pieces, but this may results in higher token usage.
+- You could break the problem into pieces, but this may result in higher token usage.
 - Combine information and questions in a single prompt to achieve more efficient interactions.

 Example: